Knowing how to clean a washing machine naturally, specifically a top loader, requires only vinegar, baking soda, and a little elbow grease!

-- Often times soap and dirt splash up, leaving grime on parts of the agitator and wash bin that are above the water line.
+- Often times soap and dirt splash up, leaving grime on parts of the agitator and wash bin that is above the waterline.

 My current washer is a normal (non-HE) top loader, but it definitely needed a good cleaning.
-We recently moved to a very humid climate and the washer is constantly damp.
+We recently moved to a humid climate where the washer is constantly damp.

 We live in a rental house and the previous renters allowed gunk to build up in parts of the machine.

 When we moved in 7 months ago, I only cleaned the surface of the gross washing machine, leaving the inside for a day when I had more energy.